Workplace Single Sign-On SSO

 - Deny : Deny users access to the system

-C. Add Adaptive Authentication policy to workplace.
+C. Add Adaptive Authentication policy to workplace

-- Login to Self Service Console >> Policies.
+- Login to Self Service Console >> Policies >> Add Login Policy.

-- Click on Edit option for predefined SAML app policy.
+- Click on Edit icon option for predefined app policy.

-- Set your application name in the Application and select password as Login Method.
+- Set your policy in the Policy Name and select Password as First Factor.

-- Enable Adaptive Authentication on Policy page and select the required restriction method as an option.
+- Enable Adaptive Authentication on Edit Login Policy page and select the required restriction method as an option.

-- From Select Login Policy dropdown select the policy we created in last step and click on save.
+- From Select Login Policy dropdown select the policy we created in last step and click on Submit.

 How to add a trusted Device